LucasG-Nunes/Controle_de_Estoque/frontend/frexco-app/README.md

 <h3>Project to control stock being able to
 consult all stocks registered in the system, create, edit and delete any product.</h3>

-## :hammer: Funcionalidades do projeto
+## :hammer: Project features

 - `Funcionalidade 1`: descrição da funcionalidade 1
 - `Funcionalidade 2`: descrição da funcionalidade 2
 - `Funcionalidade 2a`: descrição da funcionalidade 2a relacionada à funcionalidade 2
 - `Funcionalidade 3`: descrição da funcionalidade 3

-## ✔️ Técnicas e tecnologias utilizadas
+## ✔️ Techniques and technologies used